ethersphere/bee-docs/docs/learn/technology/kademlia.md

 ### What is Kademlia?

 Kademlia is a distributed hash table (DHT) for decentralized peer-to-peer computer networks, which is designed to provide a more efficient and scalable means for node lookup and data storage across a distributed system.
 It was introduced by Petar Maymounkov and David Mazières in 2002 in a paper titled "Kademlia: A Peer-to-peer Information System Based on the XOR Metric."
+A version of Kademlia which has been specialized for data storage forms the basis of Swarm's [DISC storage model](/docs/learn/technology/DISC).

 ### Kademlia Distance